Everything You Need for Type Testing.

 • .toHaveProperty() looks up keys on an object type,

-• .toRaiseError() captures the type error message or code,
+• .toRaiseError() captures the message or code of a type error.

 Runner

 The tstyche command is the heart of TSTyche.
-For example, it can select test files by path, filter tests by name and pass them through TypeScript 4.8 and latest:
+For example, it can select test files by path, filter tests by name and pass them through a range of TypeScript versions:

 This simple!
 (And it has watch mode too.)